Who We Are

 Founding Teacher

-Stephanie serves as an advisory council member and teacher for Dharma Voices for Animals, an international Buddhist animal rights/ animal advocacy organization (https://www.dharmavoicesforanimals.org/).
-As a passionate vegan, she deeply believes in a compassionate diet that respects the lives of all sentient beings.
+Stephanie is an advisory council member and teacher for Dharma Voices for Animals, an international Buddhist animal rights and advocacy organization (dharmavoicesforanimals.org).
+As a committed vegan, she holds deep conviction in a compassionate diet that honors the lives of all sentient beings.

-Stephanie is a 2017 graduate of Barre Center for Buddhist Studies Entering the Path training and was a member of the Community Dharma Leaders Program (CDL6) through Spirit Rock Meditation Center.
+She has trained through the Barre Center for Buddhist Studies' Entering the Path program and the Community Dharma Leaders Program (CDL6) at Spirit Rock Meditation Center.

-Stephanie enjoys using gentle humor in her teaching as she invites her students to embrace the beautiful messiness of life, and to use this as a loving connection to fellow human beings.
-Stephanie lives in Ellijay Georgia with her spouse Nancy and their three rescue dogs, Willa Dean, Moose, and Cricket.
+Stephanie brings gentle humor to her teaching, inviting students to embrace the beautiful messiness of life as a doorway to genuine human connection.
+She lives in Decatur, Georgia, with her spouse, Nancy, and their three rescue dogs — Willa Dean, Moose, and Cricket.

 Susan Reviere